Extending your lease

 Leaseholders need to be clear at the outset of the likely cost of each application.

 A right to a lease extension is a statutory right for one hundred percent owned flats as long as you meet the qualifying criteria.
 Shared owners do not have a statutory right to have a lease extension granted.
 However, whether or not you, as a leaseholder, satisfy the conditions for the formal procedure does not prevent you from trying to agree terms informally with Sovereign.

-(Outright leaseholders and shared ownership leaseholders) - This is offered by Sovereign and may be quicker and less costly in terms of legal fees.
-To proceed under this route you need to complete the informal procedure form and send this back to your Leasehold Services Officer so that we can instruct the valuer on your behalf.
+Outright leaseholders and shared ownership leaseholders - This is offered by Sovereign and may be quicker and less costly in terms of legal fees.
+To proceed under this route you need to complete the informal procedure form and send this back to your Customer Specialist - Homeownership, so that we can instruct the valuer on your behalf.

-(Outright leaseholder only) - This is prescribed by law; to proceed by this route you will need to serve a statutory notice under section 42 of the Leasehold Reform Act 1993.
-This should be sent to your Leasehold Services Officer who will record this and forward you our solicitor's details so that the formal process can commence.
+Outright leaseholder only - This is prescribed by law; to proceed by this route you will need to serve a statutory notice under section 42 of the Leasehold Reform Act 1993.
+This should be sent to your Customer Specialist - Homeownership, who will record this and forward you our solicitor's details so that the formal process can commence.